 Ask for a Raise

 First, you can’t just walk into your supervisor’s office and ask for a raise.
 They’ll be caught off guard and probably a little irritated that you didn’t let them prepare for the conversation.
 You can imagine what that does for your chances of getting the raise.

-Instead, take some time to do your salary research.
+Instead, take the salary research you did to verify you are underpaid.
 Then make a list of your work achievements and value added to the company.
-Set a meeting with your boss to discuss not only how much of a raise you want (in fact, don’t lead with that), but what you’ve done and what goals you have moving forward to assisting the organization.
+Set a meeting with your boss to discuss what you’ve done and what goals you have moving forward to assisting the organization.
 Come at the conversation from a value standpoint rather than a pricing standpoint.
 Also understand that some organizations only give raises during certain times of they year.
 It can be beneficial to put the bug in your manager’s ear before the raise or promotion cycle starts, that way you have already let them know your value to the company.

 Unfortunately, sometimes talking to your boss won’t lead to you being paid a fair wage in the future.
 Maybe the company is on a salary freeze or your boss doesn’t like you.
 If you decide is time to make a move, don’t do it halfhearted.
 The best time to find a new job is when you already have one.
 But you need to be careful about how you do it.
 Your work performance will visibly suffer when you have one foot out the door.
 (And yes, your boss and co-workers will notice you seem to be wearing more suits and taking “late lunches”.)